bcgsc/btllib/README.md

 Download
 ---
-The recommended way is to download the latest release, but if you want the latest master branch, ensure to download submodules: `git clone https://github.com/bcgsc/btllib --recurse-submodules`.
+The recommended way is to download the latest release, but if you want the latest master branch, ensure that submodules are cloned: `git clone https://github.com/bcgsc/btllib --recurse-submodules`.

 C++
 ---